fjwright/Run-REDUCE/README.md

 ### Updates since last release

 * v2.01 Add -debugMenu program parameter to enable a Debugging menu.
   Improve handling of program parameters.
 Move "Save Raw Session Log..." menu item from File menu to new Debugging menu and add new "Show TeX Markup" menu item to optionally display TeX markup before typeset output.
-* v2.02 Improve handling of \symb{n} and include 34 -> \forall and 36 -> \exists.
+* v2.02 Improve handling of \symb{n} and include 34 -> \forall and 36
+  -> \exists.
+* Replace loading the pre-compiled fmprint package with inputting the new source file "rrprint.red" contained in the JAR file, which is based on "tmprint.red".
+* Stop using katexMacros and some \symb mappings, which are no longer required.
+Match up \left and \right in REDUCEPanel.
+* Output identifiers in mathit instead of mathrm style.
+* Fix spacing of typeset maths assignment (:=).
+* Display a trailing multiplication sign in typeset maths but otherwise ignore multiplications.
+(This may be too drastic.)
+* Fix spacing of leading + or -.
+* Compile "rrprint.red" on input.
+* Rationalise typesetting of elementary transcendental functions.
+* v2.03 Support typesetting all trigonometric and hyperbolic functions and their inverses.
+* Display the gamma function, but not the identifier gamma, using a capital Gamma.
+Add typeset maths support for polygamma, iGamma, iBeta, dilog, Pochhammer and the Integral Functions.
+* Apply a fix by Eberhard Shruefer: Reform sq's in tmprint and fmprint so that an order command has an effect, e.g. order x,t; f(x-t); now prints as expected, namely f(x-t) rather than f(-t+x).
+* Decode all Greek letters from the pop-up keyboard and from templates to LaTeX names.
+* Add typeset maths support for Airy and Hankel functions.
+* Add typeset maths support for Struve, Lommel, Kummer, Whittaker and Spherical Harmonic Functions, and Classical Orthogonal Polynomials.
+* Correct Greek/Unicode spelling lamda/Lamda to TeX spelling
+  lambda/Lambda in pop-up keyboard.
+* Map Greek letter names to KaTeX control words and avoid Symbol font code points; handle sech and csch, which are not defined in KaTeX.
+* Handle logb and log10.